Introduction to optimization methods for training SciML models: Empirical risk minimization and the finite sum minimization problem

 Here, we point out that more efficient quadrature techniques than MC can be used in order to reduce the approximation error.
 For instance, \emph{quasi-Monte Carlo} (QMC) methods based on low-discrepancy sequences (e.g., Sobol’) can achieve approximation errors of order $\pazocal{O}(m^{-1}(\log m)^d)$, compared to the $\pazocal{O}(m^{-1/2})$ rate of standard MC under suitable regularity assumptions~\cite{dick2013high}.
 Here, we emphasise that increasing the number of collocation points in PINNs is \emph{not} analogous to adding independent samples in classical ML, as the same deterministic PDE residual is evaluated at additional locations.
 Due to the global coupling induced by the differential operator, nearby points are often strongly correlated, so oversampling does not yield proportional accuracy gains~\cite{mishra2023estimates,lu2021deepxde}.

-As before, in order to find optimal parameters of model~$h_\theta$, we minimize~$\widehat{R}_m$.
-Although $h_\theta$ is usually a standard DNN, the choice of architecture requires particular care because~$\widehat{R}_m$ involves \emph{spatial derivatives} of $h_\theta$.
+As before, in order to find the optimal parameters of model~$h_\theta$, we minimize~$\widehat{R}_m$.
+Although $h_\theta$ is usually a standard DNN, the choice of the architecture requires particular care because~$\widehat{R}_m$ involves \emph{spatial derivatives} of $h_\theta$.
 In particular, the activation function~$\rho$ must be sufficiently smooth to allow stable differentiation through the PDE operator.
-To this aim, smooth activations such as $\emph{Tanh}$ or \emph{Sigmoid}, or their adaptive variants~\cite{Jagtap2020_AAdaptiveActivations} are often used.
+Weak formulations of PINNs can relax these smoothness requirements~\cite{de2024wpinns}.
+However, for the strong formulation considered here, which is the most commonly used, smooth activations such as \emph{tanh}, \emph{sigmoid}, needs to be used.
+Alternatively, one might use \emph{SIREN} (Sinusoidal Representation Networks) architecture~\cite{sitzmann2020implicit} with sinusoidal activation functions.